Working With a Sarasota Probate Attorney: How to Deal with Probate and What You Can Do to Avoid It

 If you want to avoid that, and even avoid probate administration of the estate, you can make a living trust.
 That way, an asset in the trust will be controlled by the terms of that trust.
 Real estate investments, bank accounts, and any other possessions have to be properly transferred to the trust so that after your death, the trustee can transfer them to the trust beneficiaries without involving the probate court.

 That being said, proper estate planning can also spare your family from unnecessary expenses and delays.
-A properly drafted and executed Power of Attorney, Health Care Surrogate, and Living Will are just some of the components of a good estate plan that can help you with that.
+A properly drafted and executed Power of Attorney, Health Care Surrogate, and Living Will are just some of the components of a good estate plan and estate planning attorneys can help you with that.

 It’s never too early to start the estate planning process and make a comprehensive estate plan.
 Don’t let the State of Florida decide who will inherit everything you’ve worked so hard to obtain.
 Ensure your family is taken care of by contacting an estate planning lawyer Sarasota, Florida at Lehn Law.
-We will make sure your wishes are fulfilled and your family is taken care of.
+Our estate planning attorneys will make sure your wishes are fulfilled and your family is taken care of.

 Reach Out to the Sarasota Probate Attorneys at Lehn Law for a Free Consultation